Introduction

 Smaller Deck

 In Short Deck Poker, a smaller deck of 36 cards is used where all the cards from 2s to 5s are removed from the deck.
-This change alters the dynamics of the game and the hand rankings.
+This change alters the dynamics of the game and the poker hand rankings.

 Flush Beats Full House